 - Dual double-grating turrets with automatic grating change allows for broad spectral range coverage.

-- Subtractive dispersion mode minimizes image distortion and pulse spread, with sub-picosecond residual broadening of regular monochromators.
+- Subtractive dispersion model minimizes image distortion and pulse spread, with the sub-picosecond residual broadening of regular monochromators.

 - Additive mode gives increased dispersion and low stray light for Raman fluorescence studies.